formatjs/formatjs/translated/fr-FR/website/docs/tooling/cli.md

 ) => Record<string, string>
 ```

-This is especially useful to convert from a TMS-specific format back to react-intl format
+This is especially useful to convert from a TMS-specific format back to react-intl format.

+See our [builtin formatters](https://github.com/formatjs/formatjs/tree/main/packages/cli/src/formatters) for examples.

 ### `--out-file <output>`